hZ3KTmbkSZijWUy8LGMm_Q

 Visit the GIlbert Arizona Temple by LDS Temple News

-Exploring the Gilbert Arizona Temple
+Particulars on the Gilbert Arizona Temple Most People Error

-The groundbreaking and site dedication took place on November 13, 2010, officiated by Elder Claudio R.M.
+The groundbreaking and site dedication took place on November 13, 2010, led by Elder Claudio R.M.
 Costa.
-Following several years of construction, the Temple opened its doors for a public open house from January 18 through February 15, 2014, drawing an impressive 407,020 attendees.
-This event offered a glimpse into the exquisite interiors and thoughtful design of this expansive facility.
+The anticipation surrounding the Temple was palpable, culminating in a public open house that ran from January 18 through February 15, 2014, which attracted an impressive 407,020 attendees.
+The Temple was ultimately dedicated on March 2, 2014, by Prophet Thomas S. Monson, although the dedicatory prayer was given by Henry B. Eyring.

 Share on